wuseman/Telia_Motorola-Arris_VIP-TVBox/README.md

 I found the source for Arris firmware, it can be found on urls below and i created this script for find the firmwares, if you are a user from another country, you can probably find your firmware also if you change "Swe" to your country, check in the menu for the device what the name of the firmware is and you will see how to find the firmware for your country.
 ```

+> [!WARNING]
-!!!
-Warning: "Important Legal Advisory: In compliance with Swedish laws and regulations, I strongly recommend against undertaking the actions described here.
+> Important Legal Advisory: In compliance with Swedish laws and regulations, I strongly recommend against undertaking the actions described here.
 Additionally, while exploring firmware versions through URL digit fuzzing (http://wpc.97697.teliacdn.net/<xxxxx>/ott/stbimage) may reveal more firmware files, please proceed with caution and respect for privacy laws.
-Using the specific user agent might help minimize visibility in logs, yet this does not negate the legal implications of unauthorized access or modification."
+Using the specific user agent might help minimize visibility in logs, yet this does not negate the legal implications of unauthorized access or modification.
+>
+>
 * There is customized firmware files country wise, I know for sure there are firmware files for

 ```bash